Income tax in Scotland

 Income tax in Scotland is a tax of personal income gained through employment.
-This is a tax controlled by the Scottish Parliament, and collected by the UK government agency HM Revenue & Customs.
+This is a tax controlled by the Scottish Parliament, both in terms of how it is spent and the setting of rates for its collection, and collected by HM Revenue & Customs.
+The Scottish Government receives the tax back from HM Revenue & Customs via HM Treasury.
 Since 2017, the Scottish Parliament has had the ability to set income tax rates and bands, apart from the personal allowance.
-Over the next couple of years, some modest differences developed between income tax rates in Scotland and those elsewhere in the UK.
+Since this point, differences have developed between income tax rates in Scotland and those elsewhere in the UK.

+In 2024, the Scottish Fiscal Commission (SFC) estimated that Income Tax revenue in Scotland will generate an estimate value of £20.5 billion in 2025–2026.
+The tax system in Scotland operates on a basis of high income households to low income households, meaning that higher earning households will pay more tax than those in lower earning incomes.